Guillotine clause: Switzerland

 An example of the guillotine clause is found in the body of bilateral treaties between the European Union to Switzerland.
-The treaties give Switzerland access to the internal market if Switzerland follow its rules.
+The treaties give Switzerland access to the internal market if Switzerland follows its rules.
 The clause states that if any of the seven treaties are to be terminated, all of the treaties are automatically terminated.
 Also, later changes in the underlying EU directives must be accepted by Switzerland.

 One reason for the creation of this clause is that the more cumbersome decision-making processes of the European Union would make it difficult for it to respond to the termination of other contracts if Switzerland terminated them.

 In 2009, Switzerland accepted a change to one of the treaties, the treaty on free movement, by extending it to the new EU countries.
 That was relatively controversial in Switzerland, but it was passed in a referendum and so the guillotine clause was not invoked.

 After the success of the 2014 Swiss referendum to limit EU immigration through quotas, the invocation of guillotine clause has been suggested to terminate all the other agreements signed since 1999.

 The EU has claimed that the bilateral treaties already give Switzerland more cherry-picking in its relation to the EU than any other country of which Switzerland should be allowed no more than now.

 Switzerland has a deadline in 2017 to achieve a negotiated solution.